nicholas1022/instana-distributed-tracing/README.md

 # e.g.: count-trace-with-max-latency C-C30
 ```

-6. Run the above commands listed in the input file.
+6. Run the above commands listed in an input file.
 The commands are separated by comma.
 ```sh
 batch-job  <file_path>
 # e.g.: batch-job commands.txt